Scientific actions

-Cyanobacteria are phytoplanktonic species that are potentially toxic to humans.
-Their rapid proliferation (bloom) in Lake Geneva can impact the production of drinking water.
-Most of these species have a benthic life cycle which is favored by the improvement of water transparency.
+Cyanobacteria are phytoplankton species that are potentially toxic to humans.
+Their rapid proliferation (bloom) in Lake Geneva can impact drinking water production.
+Most of these species have a benthic life cycle, which is favored by improved water transparency.

-High frequency measurements and identification of areas favorable for benthic cyanobacterial recruitment are needed to complement the annual CIPEL monitoring program to better understand and increase the reliability of algal bloom predictions.
+High-frequency measurements and the identification of areas favorable to benthic recruitment of cyanobacteria are needed to complete CIPEL's annual monitoring program, in order to better understand and increase the reliability of algal bloom predictions.

 Climate change

-PROSPECTIVE STUDY OF THE HYDROLOGY IN THE WATERSHED, INCLUDING A HYDRAULIC FLOW DIAGRAM
+PROSPECTIVE STUDY OF HYDROLOGY IN THE WATERSHED, INCLUDING A HYDRAULIC FLOW DIAGRAM

-Changes in the hydrological regime of the Rhone, the main tributary of Lake Geneva, and of other tributaries are to be expected with climate change (increased melting of glaciers, precipitation patterns).
-These modifications are likely to cause a cascade of changes in the functioning of the lake.
+Changes in the hydrological regime of the Rhône, Lake Geneva's main tributary, and other tributaries are to be expected as a result of climate change (increased glacier melt, precipitation regimes).
+These changes are likely to cascade into changes in the way the lake functions.

-It is a question here of studying the evolution of the hydrology of the tributaries of the lake for the next decades (quantities of water entering the lake, their distribution in the year, evaporation, distribution in the lake, temperature), in order to anticipate the potential changes in the functioning of the lake.
+The aim is to study changes in the hydrology of the lake's tributaries over the coming decades (quantities of water entering the lake, their distribution over the year, evaporation, distribution within the lake, temperature), in order to anticipate potential changes in the lake's functioning.

 Climate change

-IMPROVE THE UNDERSTANDING OF THE GLOBAL FUNCTIONING OF THE LAKE ECOSYSTEM IN THE CONTEXT OF CLIMATE CHANGE
+IMPROVE UNDERSTANDING OF THE OVERALL FUNCTIONING OF THE LAKE ECOSYSTEM IN THE CONTEXT OF CLIMATE CHANGE

-Climate change is likely to modify the nature and intensity of the interactions that link the different components of the lake ecosystem.
+Climate change is likely to alter the nature and intensity of interactions between the various components of the lake ecosystem.
 These changes will lead to an evolution of state variables that will influence the ecological state of Lake Geneva.

-This action aims to assess the sensitivity of biotic and abiotic interactions to meteorological and hydrological forcing, and to acquire the knowledge to anticipate the impacts of climate change, thus paving the way for an adaptation of the objectives of the CIPEL and its future actions.
+This action aims to assess the sensitivity of biotic and abiotic interactions to meteorological and hydrological forcings, and to acquire the knowledge to anticipate the impacts of climate change, thus paving the way for an adaptation of CIPEL's objectives and future actions.

 Waste and microplastics

-QUANTIFY THE PRESENCE OF MICROPLASTICS IN THE LAKE GENEVA BASIN AND IDENTIFY THEIR SOURCES; DEFINE A COORDINATED MONITORING STRATEGY AT THE WATERSHED SCALE INCLUDING POTENTIAL IMPACTS
+QUANTIFY THE PRESENCE OF MICROPLASTICS IN LAKE GENEVA AND IDENTIFY THEIR SOURCES; DEFINE A COORDINATED WATERSHED-WIDE MONITORING STRATEGY, INCLUDING POTENTIAL IMPACTS

-The ubiquity of microplastics in Lake Geneva has already been demonstrated, while their impact on aquatic fauna is not yet very clear.
-Despite these uncertainties, CIPEL considers that the presence of microplastics in Lake Geneva should be reduced to a minimum.
+The omnipresence of microplastics in Lake Geneva has already been demonstrated, while their impact on aquatic fauna is still unclear.
+Despite these uncertainties, CIPEL believes that the presence of microplastics in Lake Geneva should be reduced as much as possible.

-In recent years, public opinion, the media and politicians have taken up the subject and a better knowledge of the situation of Lake Geneva with respect to this emerging problem will allow the CIPEL to be able to answer the questions raised.
+In recent years, public opinion, the media and politicians have taken up the subject, and a better understanding of the situation on Lake Geneva with regard to this emerging issue will enable CIPEL to respond to the questions posed.

 Micropollutants